nteract/content-guide/writing-for-translation.md

 Here are some guiding principles for writing for international audiences:

-* **Use [active voice](/04-grammar-and-mechanics.html.md/#header-3-active-voice).** We always aim for this, but it's especially important when writing for translation.
+* **Use [active voice](/grammar-and-mechanics.md?id=active-voice).** We always aim for this, but it's especially important when writing for translation.

 * **Use the subject-verb-object sentence structure.** It’s not used by all languages, but it’s widely recognized.

-* **Use positive words when talking about positive situations.** For example, because a question like “Don’t you think she did a great job?” begins with a negative word, a non-native English speaker may interpret its implication as negative.
-A better version would be “She did a good job, right?”
+* **Use positive words when talking about positive situations.** For example, because a question like "Don’t you think she did a great job?" begins with a negative word, a non-native English speaker may interpret its implication as negative.
+A better version would be "She did a good job, right?"

 ## Guidelines

-When writing for international audiences, we generally follow what's outlined in the [Voice and tone](/02-voice-and-tone.html.md) and [Grammar and mechanics](/04-grammar-and-mechanics.html.md) sections.
+When writing for international audiences, we generally follow what's outlined in the [Voice and tone](voice-and-tone.md) and [Grammar and mechanics](grammar-and-mechanics.md) sections.
 But in this section more than others, some style points contradict what's stated elsewhere in the guide.
 If you’re writing something to be translated, the guidelines in this section should take precedence.

 ### Consider cultural differences

 nteract’s voice is conversational and informal.
-However, in some cultures, informal text may be considered offensive.
-Check with your translator to see if this is the case for the particular language you’re writing for.

-The translation company should give the option to translate in a formal or informal tone, if the language allows for it.
-(For example, in Spanish, it is possible to write informally where tú = you or formally where usted = you.)

-When writing text that will be translated, be careful about making references to things of local or regional importance.
+However, in some cultures, informal text may be considered offensive.When writing text that will be translated, be careful about using informal pronouns and terms.
+Also, be careful of making references to things of local or regional importance.
 These may not be recognizable to readers outside the US.

 ### Prioritize clarity